chefomar/blog/_posts/2019-7-11-stop-doing-this-in-your-angular-apps.md

 Let's take an example of how these concepts are being misused.

-Let's say we want a dashboard screen to present few graphs and general information about.
+Let's say we want a dashboard screen to present few graphs and general information about the user.
 We received a wireframe and started the development.
 The dashboard is pretty simple: two pie charts to visualize some data and some cards.
 Something like the following:

 ![example dashboard wireframe](/assets/images/dashboard-example.png)